Skip to content

 Interest saved by rolling debt into a mortgage.

-Compare total interest on high-rate debt kept separate versus consolidated into your mortgage.
-Enter debt to consolidate and debt rate for an instant result.
+Compare total interest on high-rate debt kept separate versus consolidated into your mortgage — sometimes the lower rate isn't actually cheaper.

 What this tool does